Japan and the Economy | The Sogo Shosha Strategy: Why Warren Buffett relies on these retail giants – Image: Xpert.Digital

 Geopolitical risks

-As global companies, Sogo Shosha is exposed to various geopolitical risks.
-Trade disputes, sanctions, and political instability in key markets can impact their business operations.
+As globally operating companies, Sogo Shosha is exposed to various geopolitical risks.
+Trade disputes, sanctions, and political instability in key markets can affect its business operations.
 Recent developments between the US and China, as well as sanctions against Russia, have already had an impact on certain business areas.

 Dividends and shareholder returns